hybridgroup/gobot/README.md

 http://gobot.io/

-Gobot is a framework and set of libraries using the Go programming language (http://golang.org/) for robotics, physical computing, and the Internet of Things.
+Gobot is a framework using the Go programming language (http://golang.org/) for robotics, physical computing, and the Internet of Things.

 It provides a simple, yet powerful way to create solutions that incorporate multiple, different hardware devices at the same time.